-Confronted with on-going confusion, Corell remained determined to nail down a clearly agreed definition of personal jurisdiction in Article 1, especially because of what he saw as Hun Sen's propensity to change his mind on this as well as other issues.373 From May 2000, the notion of including the "most responsible" formulation in the second part of the personal jurisdiction began to regain primary currency in the UN.
-A draft set of minutes on the outcome of negotiations with the RGC stated "the personal jurisdiction extends to senior leaders of Democratic Kampuchea [and those most responsible for] the crimes falling within the jurisdiction of the Court."374 However, in a 19 May letter to Kofi Annan, Hun Sen spoke very restrictively of "the prosecution of the senior leaders of Democratic Kampuchea most serious crimes."375 In view of the discrepancy, Corell in a 23 June 2000 letter to Sok An made "conclusion of our discussion of the scope of personal jurisdiction" a priority for upcoming UN-RGC talks envisaged to begin on 4 July,376 after which a government press advisory announced that the purpose of Corell's visit was "to discuss outstanding issues with regard to the establishment of a court to try the most senior leaders of Democratic Kampuchea."377
+Confronted with on-going confusion, Corell remained determined to nail down a clearly agreed definition of personal jurisdiction in Article 1, especially because of what he saw as Hun Sen's propensity to change his mind on this as well as other issues.378 From May 2000, the notion of including the "most responsible" formulation in the second part of the personal jurisdiction began to regain primary currency in the UN.
+A draft set of minutes on the outcome of negotiations with the RGC stated "the personal jurisdiction extends to senior leaders of Democratic Kampuchea [and those most responsible for] the crimes falling within the jurisdiction of the Court."379 However, in a 19 May letter to Kofi Annan, Hun Sen spoke very restrictively of "the prosecution of the senior leaders of Democratic Kampuchea most responsible for the most serious crimes."380 In view of the discrepancy, Corell in a 23 June 2000 letter to Sok An made "conclusion of our discussion of the scope of personal jurisdiction" a priority for upcoming UN-RGC talks envisaged to begin on 4 July, 381 after which a government press advisory announced that the purpose of Corell's visit was "to discuss outstanding issues with regard to the establishment of a court to try the most senior leaders of Democratic Kampuchea."382 law ... before the National Assembly extends the jurisdiction of the Tribunal too much."

-The first item on the agenda for the 4-7 July talks was indeed: "The scope of personal jurisdiction (Article 1 of the draft law and the corresponding provisions in the draft MOU between the UN and the Royal Government of Cambodia)."
-As the discussions progressed, it became apparent that the government concurred that "the draft law ... before the National Assembly extends the jurisdiction of the Tribunal too much."
 Amidst consideration of various options as regards reformulation of Article 1, "the UN delegation underlined that the issue was a political one, which the Cambodian authorities had to decide upon."
-378 On 5 July, the UN tabled a draft of a text for "[Articles of Cooperation] [Memorandum of Understanding] Between the UN and the RGC [in/Concerning] the Prosecution under Cambodian Law of Crimes Committed During the Period of Democratic Kampuchea."
+On 5 July, the UN tabled a draft of a text for "[Articles of Cooperation] [Memorandum of Understanding] Between the UN and the RGC [in/Concerning] the Prosecution under Cambodian Law of Crimes Committed During the Period of Democratic Kampuchea."
 This 5 July UN document revised an earlier such text dating back to 18 April 2000 and had the notation that all changes from that previous draft were "indicated by square brackets or text in bold."
-The new UN draft's Articles 3 and 5 contained the phrase "the scope of the prosecution is limited to senior leaders of Democratic Kampuchea," followed by "[additional text from Article 1 of the draft law to be insertedl" 379
+The new UN draft's Articles 3 and 5 contained the phrase "the scope of the prosecution is limited to senior leaders of Democratic Kampuchea," followed by "[additional text from Article 1 of the draft law to be inserted]" 384